Seef Mall

 Seef Mall (مجمع السيف) is the second largest mall in the Kingdom of Bahrain.
 Managed by Seef Properties, the mall is located in the Seef district of the capital city, Manama.
 It attracts an average of 25,000 visitors a day.

 Location

 Seef Mall is directly connected to Fraser Suites at the western end of the mall.
 The Al Aali Shopping Complex is located near the eastern end at the entrance near the Marks and Spencer store.
 To the south is the Shaikh Khalifa Bin Salman Highway.
 Beyond the highway to the south is The Bahrain Mall.
 To the southeast is the Bahrain International Exhibition & Convention Centre.

 History

 Seef Mall opened its doors in 1997 and attracts an average of 25,000 shoppers every day.
 In 2007, it was named by the Oxford Business Group as "Bahrain's most successful real estate venture to date".
-Capitalising on the mall's financial success, the Bahraini government sold its 48% stake of the parent company Seef Holdings in an IPO in April 2007, with favourable terms for Bahraini investors.
+Capitalising on the mall's financial success, the Bahraini government sold its 48% stake in the parent company Seef Holdings, which managed malls and properties at 45 locations across the Kingdom, in an IPO in April 2007, with favourable terms for Bahraini investors.